Alvcalgon/DP2/D02/D02 - Functional testing/README.txt

 - A parade can be edited provided it is in final mode and its status is accepted.
 This has been done so that the chapter function makes sense and a brotherhood does not change a parade accepted by the criteria of the chapter.

 - You can not edit the intermediate segments of a parade because they must be consecutive.
+Besides, you only can delete de last segment of the path.
+It has been implemented in this way so that the segments follow an order and is easy for the user.